 This is why it's so important to always ensure you're buying your silk products from a reputable source.
 That's where Calidad Home's beautiful silk bedding comes in.

 Where to Find the Affordable Silk Pillowcase of Your Dreams

 Deciding between a satin vs silk pillowcase can be difficult, especially since these fabrics offer many of the same benefits.
 But when you remember that silk is natural, hypoallergenic, and the ultimate luxury, the choice is easy.

-Ready to dress your bed with beautiful silk pillowcases?
+Ready to dress your bed with beautiful white silk pillowcases?
 Choose a silk pillowcase today and start harnessing the incredible benefits of silk!